Cloud Migration & Strategy

 Post-migration optimization report

-30-90 day optimization findings with specific rightsizing recommendations, Reserved Instance purchasing recommendations, and quick-win cost reductions.
+Cost savings30-90 day optimization findings with rightsizing recommendations, Reserved Instance purchasing, and quick-win cost reductions.

 Operations handover documentation